TabbedOut/ripley/README.md

       "properties": {
         "Name": "<<<< NAME OF RESTAURANT >>>>",
-        "Address": "Numbers and letters that normal people use to locate stuff on the map", "Walkable / Driveable": "Time it takes to do said thing", "marker-symbol": "restaurant or beer - you pick, I trust you know which to use" },
+        "Address": "Numbers and letters that normal people use to locate stuff on the map", "Walkable [OR] Driveable <-- choose one": "Time it takes to do said thing", "marker-symbol": "restaurant or beer - you pick, I trust you know which to use" },
       "geometry": {